Judd is a singer-songwriter and musician living in Seattle, WA.

 Judd was born in New York City and grew up in a small town in Connecticut.
-At age 18, he set sail for the west coast, where he attended The Evergreen State College in Olympia, WA.
+At age 18, he moved to the west coast, where he attended The Evergreen State College in Olympia, WA.
 After years of playing in bands and taking whatever jobs he could, Judd moved up to Seattle, where he attended Cornish College of the Arts and earned his bachelor of music degree.
-Judd formed his own band, joined others' bands, and embarked on a busy solo career.
+Judd formed his own band, joined bands, and embarked on an ever increasingly busy solo career.

 The highlight of Judd's music career in Olympia was landing a small part with his band The Pasties in the documentary film "Kurt Cobain About A Son."
 The Pasties enjoyed some mild success before Judd finally left the band.